Lionel Logue: Personal life

 Logue married Myrtle Gruenert, a 21-year-old clerk, at St George's Anglican Cathedral, Perth, on 20 March 1907.
 They had three sons, Valentine, Laurie, and Anthony.
-Valentine trained at King's College London and St George's Hospital and went on to become one of the most distinguished neurosurgeons of his generation.
+Valentine trained at King's College London and St George's Hospital and became a neurosurgeon.

 Lionel Logue was a Freemason, initiated, passed, and raised in 1908, and became Worshipful Master in 1919; he was a member of St. George's Lodge (now J.D.
 Stevenson St. George's Lodge No.6, Western Australian Constitution).

 He lived in a 25-room Victorian villa called Beechgrove in Sydenham from 1932 until 1947, now demolished and part of Sydenham Hill Wood.

 Myrtle died suddenly from a heart attack in June 1945, and Logue died in London, on 12 April 1953.
 His funeral was held on 17 April in Holy Trinity Brompton before his body was cremated.
 Representatives of Queen Elizabeth II and Queen Elizabeth The Queen Mother attended the funeral, not personally attending due to the mourning for Queen Mary, who had died two weeks prior.

 In popular culture

 With Peter Conradi, Logue's grandson Mark wrote a book, The King's Speech: How One Man Saved the British Monarchy, about his grandfather's relationship with the King.
-In the 2010 British film The King's Speech, written by David Seidler, Logue was played by Geoffrey Rush, his wife by Helena Bonham-Carter, and his patient by Colin Firth.
+In the 2010 British film The King's Speech, written by David Seidler, Logue was played by Geoffrey Rush, his wife by Jennifer Ehle, and his patient by Colin Firth.
 In the West End stage adaptation of The King's Speech at Wyndham's Theatre, Australian actor Jonathan Hyde played Lionel Logue, and in the US stage premiere, Logue was played by James Frain.

 Welsh actor Michael Elwyn played Logue in the 2002 television film Bertie and Elizabeth.
 Derek Lawson portrayed Logue in the 2015 comedy A Royal Night Out.